Perimenopause - 5 things every woman should know

 3. Stress makes perimenopause much worse:

-Stress can exacerbate peri-menopause symptoms.
+Stress can exacerbate perimenopause symptoms.
 A stressed out, 40+ woman can feel like she is on a merry-go-round of anxiety, insomnia and spiralling health problems.
 It is common for a perimenopausal woman to describe having so many health problems that she doesn't know where to start.
 Read Vanessa's story.

 Hormones have complex interactions.
 Stress hormones cause direct disruption to our reproductive and thyroid hormones, worsening peri-menopause.
+I often work to reduce stress levels and support adrenal health as a starting point for improving menopause symptoms.

 Women are often shocked to discover that the same lifestyle that they coped with in their 30's, is now causing them anxiety and menstrual symptoms.